Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/configure-datastreams.md

 Your datastream is ready to be used now.
 If different settings are required per environment, create new datastreams with the respective configuration settings.

-For additional information on datastreams in AEP Data Collection UI, see the [configuring a datastream guide](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/initial-configuration/create-datastream.html).
+For additional information on datastreams in Experience Platform Data Collection UI, see the [configuring a datastream guide](https://experienceleague.adobe.com/docs/platform-learn/implement-mobile-sdk/initial-configuration/create-datastream.html).